VAIJ-TEJAS/Articles/Calculator using Tkinter/draft3.md

-It is employed when crafting a straightforward calculator utilizing Tkinter, a prevalent GUI toolkit for Python.
-Tkinter facilitates the integration of user-friendly components essential for constructing graphical user interfaces, thereby suiting applications like calculators due to its simplicity and effectiveness in handling user interactions.
+When working on a basic calculator with **Tkinter**, a widely-used GUI toolkit for Python, you're tapping into a powerful resource.
+Tkinter streamlines the incorporation of user-friendly elements necessary for crafting graphical user interfaces, making it particularly well-suited for applications such as calculators.
+Its simplicity and efficiency in managing user interactions make it an ideal choice for projects of this nature.

-## What is Tkinter
+# What is Tkinter

-The tkinter package ("Tk interface") is the standard Python interface to the Tcl/Tk GUI toolkit.
+The tkinter package ("Tk interface") is the standard Python interface to the **Tcl/Tk GUI toolkit**.
 Both Tk and tkinter are available on most Unix platforms, including macOS, as well as on Windows systems.
 Running this command `python -m tkinter` from the command line will open a window demonstrating a simple Tk interface, which will let you know if tkinter is properly installed on your system or not.
 Tkinter is not a thin wrapper, but adds a fair amount of its own logic to make the experience more pythonic.
 For more details, you can visit [Tkinter Documentation](https://docs.python.org/3/library/tkinter.html).

-## Features
+# Features
 - **Simplicity:** Tkinter offers an easy-to-use interface for building GUI applications in Python.
 - **Cross-Platform:** It works seamlessly across various operating systems, including Windows, macOS, and Linux.
 - **Built-in Widgets:** Tkinter provides a wide range of widgets such as buttons, labels, entry fields, etc., for creating interactive interfaces.
 - **Customization:** Widgets can be easily customized in terms of appearance and behavior to suit application requirements.
 - **Event-Driven:** Tkinter follows an event-driven programming model, where user actions trigger events that are handled by event handlers.

-## Creating the Calculator
+# Creating the Calculator
 Now let us actually dive into the process of building the calculator using one step at a time.
 All the required steps are given below, follow it one by one and you would be able to build the calculator.

 ## Step 1: Setting Up Environment
 Before we start building our calculator, ensure that you have Python installed on your system.
 To do so the following section gives short information of the steps to be followed for different Platform
-## For Windows:
+### For Windows:
 1. Download and install Python from the [official website](https://www.python.org/downloads/)
 2. Verify by running the following command:

 	  python --version

-## For Linux:
+### For Linux:
 Follow the following commands for installation
 1. Open terminal and copy and paste the code